Powering the Mars Base

 If the mission is to collect or mine asteroids, that would change everything.
 All the above assumes some other purpose -- for example, Mars surface mining.

-• Out_of_Characte an hour ago
+• Out_of_Characte 2 months ago

 >If the mission is to collect or mine asteroids, that would change everything.
 All the above assumes some other purpose -- for example, Mars surface mining.